 Classics is the study of the ancient Greek and Roman world in all its breadth and fascinating detail, ranging across literature, history, language, philosophy, art and archaeology, as well as the influence and transformations of classical antiquity in more recent times.

 You will be able to explore a culture in the round and will be able to specialise in areas that intrigue you.
-These may include famous figures like Homer, Plato or Augustus and you can choose less familiar topics like the history of the Greek language, Latin literature under Nero, lyric poetry or Roman wall-painting.
+These may include famous figures like Homer, Plato or Augustus, but you can choose less familiar topics like the history of the Greek language, Latin literature under Nero, lyric poetry or Roman wall-painting.
 You will learn (or continue to study) at least one of Latin and Greek and will be supported to reach a level where you can read a wide range of ancient literature in the original.
 The Oxford Classics course offers both a thorough grounding and unrivalled choice.

 In a typical year we admit eight students across the various Classics-related courses, the majority of them for single-honours Classics, but we are flexible.
 You will be taught in College for most of your chosen options, and always by experts in the particular field.